 If neither of the above two provisos apply, follow the steps outlined below when you work on an IR35 contract that requires your company to increase your salary by way of a deemed payment and pay extra Income Tax and National Insurance contributions to HMRC.

-Setting up an IR35 project in FreeAgent
+Set up the contract as an IR35 project

-If any of these allowable costs are out-of-pocket expenses, you should only link them to an IR35-enabled project in FreeAgent once you have reimbursed yourself for them.
+Please note that if any of these allowable costs are out-of-pocket expenses, you should only link them to an IR35-enabled project in FreeAgent once you have reimbursed yourself for them.

 If other users have access to your FreeAgent account, you should ask them not to include income and expenditure information relating to your IR35-enabled projects, otherwise the figures they enter will be included in your deemed payment calculations.

 If you have other income from non-IR35 contracts and your company has made pension contributions on your behalf, you may need to make some adjustments to your IR35 report.
-Your accountant should be able to help you do this.
+An accountant should be able to help you do this.